MilindMe/privateGpt_v2/README.md

 In LMStudio, click on Search and download the 'SanctumAI/Meta-Llama-3-8B-Instruct-GGUF' model
 ![alt text](image.png)

-Once downloaded, click on Local Server and load the model.
+Once downloaded, click on Local Server (double arrow icon) and load the model (top middle).
 We can start the server once we have configured the rest of our python environment.

 ## Python Dependencies
 To avoid Conflicting dependencies, we will first set up a virtual environment.
 The following command sets up a virtual environment called bdoGpt, and activates it: